YaVende/frontend_developer_test/README.md

 ## Support and documentation

-We will soon document our API with swaggger.io/.
+You can find a full documentation for our API at https://api.yavende.com/docs

 ## Getting started
 * Install (if you don't have them):
     * [Node.js](http://nodejs.org): `brew install node` on OS X